 Year of completion

 The last item, i. e. the year of completion, was not a sampling criterion in the strict sense; its main purpose was to increase the number of insights to be gained from the survey participants.
-The specific time frame (2015 to 2019) was jointly determined by the SNSF and the study team, based on the assumption that the sampled projects were recent enough that the interviewees would remember the specifics but long enough in the past that, presently, conclusions regarding potential (non-academic) project outcomes can be drawn.
+The specific time frame of the scrutinised SNSF funded projects (2015 to 2019) was jointly determined by the SNSF and the study team, based on the assumption that the sampled projects were recent enough that the interviewees would remember the specifics, but long enough in the past that conclusions regarding potential (non-academic) project outcomes can be drawn.

 Similarly, it was deemed an acceptable compromise to have an over-representation of Sinergia projects.
 Projects belonging to this funding instrument tend to have a wider participation in terms of involved stakeholder groups than those belonging to a different funding instrument.

 The response rate amounted to 36 %.
-The gender-related shares and the shares related to the scientific domains found in the sample are reflected in the survey respondents.
-To be more specific, the share of female researchers is 21 % in case of the sample and 23 % in case of the survey respondents (cf. Table 1).
-The share of scientific domains varies to a minor degree, i. e. between 2-5 %, when comparing the sample and survey respondents (cf. Table 2).
-This means that Biology and Medicine was marginally underrepresented while the other two domains were slightly overrepresented.
+The gender-related shares and the shares related to the scientific domains found in the sample are reflected among the survey respondents.
+To be more specific, the share of female researchers is 21 % in case of the sample and 23 % in case of the survey respondents (see Table 1).
+The share of scientific domains varies to a minor degree, i. e. between 2-5 %, when comparing the sample and survey respondents (see Table 2).
+This means that the scientific domain Biology and Medicine was marginally underrepresented while the other two domains were slightly overrepresented.